(Sun Sep 29, 2019)

 The Enviromental Commission is also charged with teaching the community to respect our trees and open spaces and to encourage residents and the local government to make responsible environmental decisions.
 This can be accomplished through community outreach, meetings and events, and the distribution of printed and digital materials, such as CDs, DVDs, books, maps, charts, and pamphlets which it deems necessary to further its mission.

 The Closter Environmental Commission was created by the Mayor and Council in June, 1976, and consists of seven regular members plus two alternate members, all of whom serve 3-year terms.
 Two of the regular members are also members of the Borough Council and the Planning Board.
-The Commission meets at Borough Hall the third Tuesday of each month.
+The Commission meets at Borough Hall the second Thursday of each month.
 Its purpose is to make recommendations on environmental and land use issues which affect the Borough.
 Such issues may include water runoff, soil preservation, outdoor lighting, and tree preservation.
 As of December, 1999, the Commission oversees the work of the Buzzoni Farm Committee, MacBain Farm Committee, passive recreation sites and parkland.
 All applications to the Planning Board and the Zoning Board of Adjustment are reviewed by the Environmental Commission.

 Closter GREEN TEAM